tardisgo/tardisgo/README.md

 	_ "github.com/tardisgo/tardisgo/golibruntime/math"
 )
 ```
-At present, standard library packages which rely on the Go "runtime" package are not implemented (although some OSX test code is in the golibruntime tree).
+At present, standard library packages which rely on the Go "runtime" or "os" packages are not implemented (although some OSX test code is in the golibruntime tree).

 A start has been made on the automated integration with Haxe libraries, but this is currently incomplete see: https://github.com/tardisgo/gohaxelib